-= = • Field Description Enable Click this button to enable the following SNMP Agent settings.
+Field Description Enable Click this button to enable the following SNMP Agent settings.
 Allow Any Manager Select this option to allow any user to change the radio settings from any computer using SNMP.

-Field Description Allow IP Select this setting to restrict access to an SNMP manager with a particular IP address, then enter the IP address in the Allow IP field.
+Allow IP Select this setting to restrict access to an SNMP manager with a particular IP address, then enter the IP address in the Allow IP field. particular in address, then enter the in address in the Allow in held.
 Community String Enter a "community string" (essentially a password) that a manager must use to access the radio's SNMP agent.
 Permission Select the permission level to assign to this radio.
 Read only An SNMP Agent can view but cannot modify radio settings.
 Read/Write An SNMP Agent can view and modify radio settings.
 Save Saves your changes and updates the radio configuration.
 Cancel Discards your changes without updating the radio configuration.

-The RLXIB-IHW SNMP agent supports SNMP protocol version 1.4 and 2 MIBs: RFC12133-MIB (partial; internet.mgmt.MIB-2.system, .interfaces, .snmp) ROMAP-MIB (included on the CD; internet.private.enterprises.romap) It also supports a selection of standard SNMP traps, including Cold Start, which is sent when the radio initializes.
+The RLXIB-IESC SNMP agent supports SNMP protocol version 1.4 and 2 MIBs: RFC12133-MIB (partial; internet.mgmt.MIB-2.system, .interfaces, .snmp) ROMAP-MIB (included on the CD; internet.private.enterprises.romap)

+It also supports a selection of standard SNMP traps, including Cold Start, which is sent when the radio initializes.